10 Snakes Of Taiwan, From Rare To Common

 Source: iNaturalist user Licheng Shih – CC BY 4.0

 The most common slug-eating snake found in Taiwan.
-The Formosa slug snake (Pareas formosensis) reaches a maximum of 70cm and is no threat to human beings.
-They’re both non-venomous and lack a jagged pair of front teeth which can lacerate your arm.
-Formosa slug snakes inhabit southeast China and Vietnam, but have the highest concentration of sightings in Taiwan by far.
+The Formosa slug snake (Pareas formosensis) reaches a maximum of only 70cm, and poses no threat to human beings.
+They’re completely non-venomous, and they lack a razor sharp pair of front fangs capable of slashing your arm.
+Formosa slug snakes inhabit southeast China and Vietnam, but the highest concentration of sightings is undoubtedly in Taiwan.

-Pareas formosensis is most plentiful in high altitude forest areas, where they can be found coiled up on small leaves, dripping in the rainfall.
-Like other Pareas slug-eaters, they have an unbalanced jaw with more teeth on the right side, allowing them to grip a snail shell and suck the soft inside free using alternating jaw retractions.
+Pareas formosensis is a species of high altitude forest areas, where they can be found coiled up on small leaves, dripping in the rainfall.
+Like other Pareas slug-eaters, they have an unbalanced jaw with more teeth on their right side, allowing them to grip a snail shell and suck the soft insides free using alternating jaw retractions.

 Rainfall is the secret ingredient for this snake.
-They hunt their slug prizes either during or after rainfall, when they come out in droves.
-They have a surprising tolerance for cool conditions, moving around freely in low temperatures whereas a slug snake in Thailand might hide away.
-The only threat from Paras formosensis is a vile smell they release when harassed.
+They hunt their slug prizes either during or immediately after rainfall, when they come out in droves.
+They have a surprising tolerance for cool conditions, moving around freely in low temperatures, whereas a slug snake in Thailand might hide away.
+The only threat from Pareas formosensis is a vile smell they release when harassed.

 8 Atayal slug snake